HyungJune/go_project_isslab/README.md

 hyungjune

+#No more go lang

-#Because we chage the project specification, we does not use go lang but java.
+Because we chage the project specification, we does not use go lang but java.